dmishra2311/Logistic_Regression/README.md

-# Logistic_Regression
+# UHS Logistic_Regression
-Logistic Regression to identify significant variables responsible for Lung Cancer
+Logistic Regression model to identify significant variables responsible for Lung Cancer.
+The dataset from UHS contains a lot of variables like Age, Sex, Race etc. The dependent variable is 'lung cancer history', which is binary.
+The analysis aims at cleaning the dataset, doing exploratory data nalaysis and buiding a logit model that performs well and identifies the significant variables.